 You must consider many factors when selecting the estate plan that is most appropriate for your client.
-Among those factors are (1) the size of the client’s estate, (2) the present status of the title to the client’s assets, (3) whether the client or any prospective beneficiary will need assistance in managing the assets, (4) the tax consequences of alternative plans, and (5) whether relationships in the client’s family are reasonably harmonious.
+Among those factors are (1) the client’s wishes regarding how the client’s assets will be administered, transferred, and distributed during the client’s lifetime and after the client’s death; (2) the size of the client’s estate and the type of assets owned by the client; (3) the present status of the title to the client’s assets; (4) whether the client or any prospective beneficiary will need assistance in managing the assets; (5) the tax consequences of the client’s desired plan versus alternative plans; and (6) the client’s family situation and whether relationships in the client’s family are reasonably harmonious.
 After choosing

 the type of estate plan to recommend, you must resolve the technical difficulties encountered in drafting the documents required to put the chosen plan into effect.